RouleThomas/Akizu_Lab/001_EZH1_project/007__CutRun_50dN/labtone.md

 --> Looks good

 Mapping on E coli --> TO DO LATER!
-XXXXX

 ```bash
 conda activate bowtie2